hestiacp/hestiacp-docs/cli_commands/web_management_commands.rst

 Certificate authority domain.tld.ca file is optional.

+**v-update-web-domain-ssl**

+The function updates the SSL certificate for a domain.

+Parameter ssl_dir is a path to directory where 2 or 3 ssl files can be found.
+Certificate file domain.tld.crt and its key domain.tld.key are mandatory.
+Certificate authority domain.tld.ca file is optional.

+**OPTIONS**

+    user domain ssl_dir [restart]

 If home directory parameter (ssl_home) is not set, https domain uses public_shtml as separate documentroot directory.